 Herpes, Pregnancy, and Newborn Infants

 Herpes can pose serious risks for a pregnant woman and her baby.
-The risk is greatest for mothers with a first-time infection since the virus can be transmitted to the infant during childbirth.
-New guidelines from the American Academy of Pediatrics recommend using specific diagnostic tests for women in labor to determine the risk of transmission.
+The risk is greatest for mothers with a first-time infection, because the virus can be transmitted to the infant during childbirth.
+Guidelines from the American Academy of Pediatrics recommend using specific diagnostic tests for women in labor to determine the risk of transmission.
 Babies born to mothers infected with genital herpes are treated with the antiviral drug acyclovir, which can help suppress the virus.

-HSV is part of a group of eight herpes viruses that can cause human disease.
-They include human herpes virus 8 (the cause of Kaposi's sarcoma) and varicella- zoster virus (also known as herpes zoster, the virus responsible for shingles and chicken pox).
+HSV is part of a group of 8 herpes viruses that can cause human disease.
+They include human herpes virus 8 (the cause of Kaposi sarcoma) and varicella-zoster virus (also known as herpes zoster, the virus responsible for shingles and chickenpox).
 There are more than 80 other strains of herpes viruses that can infect various animals.

-Herpes viruses differ in many ways, but the viruses share certain characteristics, notably the word "herpes," which comes from the Greek word “herpein” meaning "to creep."
-This refers to the unique characteristic pattern of all herpes viruses to "creep along" local nerve pathways to the nerve clusters at the end, where they remain in an inactive (dormant) state for variable periods of time.
+Herpes viruses differ in many ways, but the viruses share certain characteristics.
+The word "herpes" comes from the Greek word "herpein," meaning "to creep."
+This refers to the unique characteristic pattern of all herpes viruses to creep along local nerve pathways to the nerve clusters at the end, where they remain in an inactive (dormant) state for variable periods of time.
 This period of inactivity is called latency.

 There are two forms of the herpes simplex virus:

 - Herpes simplex virus 1 (HSV-1) is the usual cause of oral herpes (herpes labialis), which are commonly called cold sores or fever blisters.
-HSV-1 can also cause genital herpes, which is a sexually transmitted disease.
+HSV-1 can also cause genital herpes, which is a sexually transmitted disease (STD).

 The Disease Process

-Transmission of Oral Herpes.
-Oral herpes is usually caused by HSV-1.
+Transmission of Oral Herpes: Oral herpes is usually caused by HSV-1.
 HSV-1 is the most prevalent form of herpes simplex virus, and infection is most likely to occur during preschool years.
 Oral herpes is easily spread by direct exposure to saliva or even from droplets in breath.
 Skin contact with infected areas is enough to spread it.
 Transmission most often occurs through close personal contact, such as kissing.
-In addition, because herpes simplex virus 1 can be passed in saliva, people should also avoid sharing toothbrushes or eating utensils with an infected person.
+In addition, because HSV-1 can be passed in saliva, people should also avoid sharing toothbrushes or eating utensils.